oneorder-tech/spraypaint.kotlin/readme.md

 ## What is Spraypaint.kotlin?

-Spraypaint.Kotlin is a JSON:API & Graphiti standard implementation in Kotlin.
+Spraypaint.Kotlin is a Graphiti JSON:API standard implementation in Kotlin.
 It’s a library that allows you to plug in your JSON parser of choice, say which types are JSON:API types and it will automagically serialise and deserialise your objects for you from and to JSON:API compliant forms.
 We’ve built it to work together with your favourite JSON parsers, be it Gson or Jackson whatever you choose - instead of forcing a parser on you.

 ## In-depth documentation